mysticflute/ani-list-unlimited/README.md

 With TamperMonkey:

 1. Install the user script.
-2. Let the user script run at least once by loading an applicable url.
+2. Let the user script run at least once by loading an applicable url, such as an anime page on AniList.
 3. From the TamperMonkey dashboard, click the "Settings" tab.
 4. Change the "Config mode" mode to "Advanced".
 5. On the "Installed userscripts" tab (dashboard), click the edit button for this script.